TWilson223/RestaurantWebsite/README.md

 # RestaurantWebsite
-First Django project to create a simple restaurant website
+First Django project to create a simple restaurant website.
+Contains a booking form feature integrated into a sqlite database using Django models.
+Includes about, home, and booking webpages stylized using CSS, html base files, and templates in Django.
+Django administration is implemented and can be used to change database tables and add rows to models.
+Website can be viewed by running "python manage.py runserver" in root project folder (littlelemon-final).